worldmobilegroup/aya-node/docs/guide_join_devnet.md

 You can also get the compressed EVM key by restoring the mnemonic in a ethereum wallet e.g. MetaMask or Talisman.
 You can choose in the wallet what address_indexes you want to add.

-***Additional Information:***
+> [!NOTE]

-If you want to use a derived key the sr25519 and the ed25519 private keys will be different.
+> If you want to use a derived key the sr25519 and the ed25519 private keys will be different.
 To calculate a EVM address you need to know the derivation path and for some derivation path you cannot calculate an EVM account.
 EVM accounts use the derivation path `m//44//60//0/0/<address_index>`,